knitSticks/TextPlay/README.md

 # TextPlay
-Playing with the Vision framework and text
+Playing with the Vision framework, CoreML, CreateML, and text

 Sample code for a talk given at SwiftByMidwest 2019